-Let’s look forward for steps to run load test HTTP 2.0 based website:
+Here are the steps to run a load test for an HTTP 2.0 based website:

-- A new window will pop up where we need to add our website host name and also the time we need load test to run.
-Once entered we need to click the Create Device button.
+- On the next page, we’ll need to add our website host name as well as the time we need load test to run.
+Once you’ve got your details entered, select Create Device.

 HTTP/2 will make our websites faster, simpler, and more robust to heavy traffic.
 The primary goal of HTTP/2 is to reduce latency by enabling multiplexing on request and response, minimizing the protocol overheads via header field compression, and support for request prioritization.
 Not only that, sites that utilize HTTP/2 are will see higher search rankings as Google uses them in their ranking factors.

 Testing the performance of your website can sometimes be an arduous process, but it’s critical to understand how you site responds to increases in traffic.
 However, using a solution like LoadView to test and validate the performance of your HTTP/2 website can make the whole process easy and effortless.
 With support for the latest protocols and technologies, you can ensure you users get the fast and consistent experience they deserve.